NJ1219/APIs-Project/README.md

 # Financial Report
 In this report, I analyzed data pulled from personal bank accounts through Plaid API and historical stock prices pulled from Alpaca trade API.
 Through this data I have prepared this report for the Consumer Division of Harold's company.
 This analysis revolves around budgetary analysis and looking at various scenarios for retirement planning.

 Language Used: Python, with Pandas used for Data Cleaning.

 APIs used: PLAID, ALPACA

+Files: Jupyter Notebooks account_summary.ipynb and portfolio_planner.ipynb

 ## Income Summary